FSteitz/roboscape/README.md

 # Roboscape

 Roboscape is 2D runner game with a story mode and an endless runner mode.
-It's characters are small robots which attempt to escape from facility.
+It's characters are small robots which attempt to escape from a facility.

 ## Supported platforms

 - Android

-## Contributing

-- TODO: Link to wiki page
+Currently, it's only a game prototype that is not under active development.